MarcAbouAbdallah/Django-Restaurant-App/documentation/API.md

   - **Access**: Restaurant owner (superuser).

 <br>

-**Note**: [Users.md](Users.md) contains a list of users with different roles (Owner, Manager, Delivery Crew, Customer).
+**Note**: [User Roles](./Users.md) contains a list of users with different roles (Owner, Manager, Delivery Crew, Customer).
 Ensure that the roles are assigned correctly to access the respective endpoints.